 Primary Osteoporosis Vs. Secondary Osteoporosis

 Doctors diagnose patients with primary or secondary osteoporosis.
 The diagnosis is based on the cause of the osteoporosis and will help you decide how to treat the condition.
 Let’s begin by looking at primary osteoporosis.

 You can develop juvenile or idiopathic primary osteoporosis.
-Juvenile osteoporosis usually appears between the ages of 8-14 and is caused by a lack of bone mass.
+Juvenile primary osteoporosis occurs and usually appears between the ages of 8-14 and is caused by a lack of bone mass.
 If your loved one was diagnosed with juvenile osteoporosis, he or she has likely been treating the condition since childhood.

 As a PCS caregiver, you’re more likely to encounter idiopathic primary osteoporosis.
 Post-menopausal women can develop this condition due to an estrogen deficiency.
 As estrogen levels drop, the body starts absorbing more bone than it forms, leading to rapid bone loss.

 By the time men reach the age of 65-70, they experience bone loss at the same rate that women do.
 Also, calcium absorption rates decrease for both genders.
 These factors contribute to osteoporosis in both men and women.

 Secondary osteoporosis is diagnosed when people take medications or have medical conditions that impact bone reformation.
 Medical conditions include: